 They don't do Christmas Crackers. 'nuff said.
 And there are Americans out there right now reading this thinking 'What the hell are Christmas Crackers"?
 Brilliant.
 Oh, and don't expect a batter/yorkshire pudding either with your gravy.
 You're going to get a weird sweet potato and marshmellow combo mix instead, duh.

 What we call Father Christmas they always call Santa Claus.
 And don't expect to get the day off of work after Christmas either - there's no Boxing Day.
 For a country which is so big and people actually need the extra time to travel to see family for Christmas, it's odd that you only get the one day off for Christmas.

-Britian have Fairy Lights whilst the USA just call 'em Christmas Lights.
+Britain have Fairy Lights whilst the USA just call 'em Christmas Lights.
 And Mince Pies become sweet pies.
-When you get your Wrapping Paper out to cover up that gift, the Americans are more familar with the phrase Gift Wrap.
+When you get your Wrapping Paper out to cover up that gift, the Americans are more familiar with the phrase Gift Wrap.

 Cooking and in the kitchen

 What the Brits call Washing Up Liquid the Americans would call it Dish Soap.